samiksome92/Scripts/README.md

 PARAMETERS

     -vGPU <String>
-        If True turns on vGPU.
-False disables it.
-For any other value default setting is used.
+        Enable or disable vGPU.
+If not provided default is used.

     -Networking <String>
-        If True turns on networking.
-False disables it.
-For any other value default setting is used.
+        Disable networking.
+If not provided default is used.

     -MappedFolders <Hashtable[]>
         Array of folders to map in the sandbox.
 Input should be an array of hashmaps with keys HostFolder,